USCDataScience/Image-Similarity-Deep-Ranking/README.md

 - [x] deep_ranking.py - Implemented model P,Q,R from paper using PyTorch along with optimizer and loss function.
 - [x] triplet_sampler.py - Implemented a simple randomized sampler to make different triplets out of existing 5033 triplets.
 - [x] DataLoader - Implement a dataloader to pass triplets to model.
-- [x] distance.py - To calculate distance between embeddings of images.
+- [x] get_distance.py - To calculate distance between embeddings of images.

 ### Work remaining -
-- [ ] Fine tuning model to get better accuracy.
 - [ ] Docker image for easy installation and integration with image space.

 ### Credits
 ImageSpace is developed by the JPL-Kitware team funded through the DARPA Memex program.